 Trans.
 O.R.
 Vassall-Phillips · CCEL / Roger Pearse · Free full text · 7 books + Appendix

-Full scan of the Vassall-Phillips translation including the complete Appendix material.
-Use if CCEL's individual-page format is cumbersome for extended reading or citation.
-The Appendix is significant: it contains Constantine's letters to the Bishop of Rome (313 AD), the Acts of the Purification of Caecilian, the Acts of the Purification of Felix — the original documentary record of the founding crisis, partially reconstructed by Duchesne.
+Full scan of the Vassall-Phillips translation as a single downloadable book.
+Use this for the complete Appendix, the Preface to the Appendix (which inventories the surviving Constantine letters and conciliar documents), and continuous reading.
+The Appendix contains Constantine's letters to Bishop Miltiades of Rome (313 AD), the Acts of the Purification of Caecilian, and the Acts of the Purification of Felix — the original documentary record of the founding crisis.
+Appendix begins p.
+321.

 — ✦ —